What is a dental extraction?

 Break or Decay: A tooth that has not been properly cared for and allowed to decay beyond repair will need to be removed.
 The same can be said of a tooth that has been too badly damaged through some form of trauma to be repaired.

-Infection/Risk of Infection: If took decay or damage is so great that it extends to the center of the tooth where nerves and blood vessels are housed, bacteria can enter leading to or creating risk of infection.
+Infection/Risk of Infection: If tooth decay or damage is so great that it extends to the center of the tooth where nerves and blood vessels are housed, bacteria can enter leading to or creating risk of infection.
 Often this type of damage can be repaired through a process called a root canal or by antibiotics but if neither method is successful, extraction may be required to prevent the spread of infection.
 Risk of infection is magnified if your immune system is compromised, so in this instance your dentist may recommend forgoing treatment and opting straight for extraction.

 Wisdom Teeth: Wisdom teeth that have only partially erupted, become impacted, or have come in crooked often need to be removed to avoid overcrowding or infection.
 Wisdom teeth usually appear between the ages of 16 and 20, but could appear much later in life or even not at all in some instances.
 It is very important to have your wisdom teeth status checked at each dental appointment.